b3n0y/ResolveDevDoc/docs/source/UI_elements_func.rst

 ..  topic:: Description

-	This function is
+	This function is setting the name for the first header

 **Type:** string= header label

-..  note:: Not tested yet
+..  code-block:: python

-	win['mytree'].SetHeaderLabel('New header')
+	win.Find('tree_1').SetHeaderLabel('New header')

 CurrentColumn()